Docs / Integrations & API / API access

 ScoutDNS API documentation on SwaggerHub

-[!TIP] The SwaggerHub page lets you execute requests directly from the browser once you paste a token into the “Authorize” dialog.
-Quick way to validate token scope without writing any code.
+[!TIP] The SwaggerHub page lets you execute requests directly from the browser once you paste a key into the “Authorize” dialog.
+Quick way to validate a key without writing any code.

 Was this article helpful?